 In O. Henry’s classic story about Christmas and the holiday spirit, a young married couple deal with the challenge of buying secret Christmas gifts for each other with very little money.

-William Sydney Porter (1862-1910) published all of his work—a novel and some 300 short stories—under the pseudonym 0.
-Henry.
-His talent for vivid caricature, local tone, narrative agility, and compassion tempered by irony made him a vastly popular writer in… More about O. Henry
+O. Henry is the pseudonym of William Sydney Porter (1862–1910) and the name under which he published all of his work, which includes a novel and some 300 short stories.
+His talent for vivid caricature, local tone, narrative agility, and compassion… More about O. Henry

 Published by Candlewick Sep 09, 2008| 40 Pages| 7-1/2 x 9-1/16| Middle Grade (10 and up)| ISBN 9780763635305